Ecwid/ecwid-api-docs/includes/_coupons.md

 expirationDate | string | Coupon expiration date, e.g. `2014-06-06 08:00:00 +0400`.
-Any date provided will be corrected to the UTC timezone totalLimit | number  | The minimum order subtotal the coupon applies to usesLimit | string | Number of uses limitation: `UNLIMITED`, `ONCEPERCUSTOMER`, `SINGLE` . repeatCustomerOnly | boolean | Coupon usage limitation flag identifying whether the coupon works for all customers or only repeat customers. orderCount | number | Number of uses catalogLimit |  \<*DiscountCouponCatalogLimit*\> | The products and categories the coupon can be applied to
+Any date provided will be corrected to the UTC timezone totalLimit | number  | The minimum order subtotal the coupon applies to usesLimit | string | Number of uses limitation: `UNLIMITED`, `ONCEPERCUSTOMER`, `SINGLE` . repeatCustomerOnly | boolean | **Deprecated.
+Use applicationLimit instead**.
+Coupon usage limitation flag identifying whether the coupon works for all customers or only repeat customers applicationLimit | string | Application limit for discount coupons.
+Possible values: `"UNLIMITED"`, `"NEW_CUSTOMER_ONLY"`, `"REPEAT_CUSTOMER_ONLY"`.
+If you are creating or updating a discount coupon, make sure to use the old `repeatCustomerOnly` field or the new `applicationLimit` field **only**.
+When both these fields are sent, the priority will be given to the new field – `applicationLimit` orderCount | number | Number of uses catalogLimit |  \<*DiscountCouponCatalogLimit*\> | The products and categories the coupon can be applied to